Image Credits – PrimousInWonderland

 There is one thing that all Salesforce executives yearn for – i.e, maximizing their workforce’s Salesforce productivity day in, day out.
 But ironically, albeit Salesforce is adopted to make them more productive, the likelihood of them getting lost in the gravity of the software is frankly, much higher, unless they are well trained on the platform beforehand.

 In relevance to the number of active users of Salesforce, a survey by Ebsta explains that “94% of Salesforce users, log in to the platform every day.”
-The statistics clearly shows how important Salesforce is, to their workflow and productivity.
+The statistics clearly show how important Salesforce is, to their workflow and productivity.
 But, the fact is, Salesforce Productivity hinges on the likelihood of its users using it widely spread features, in a way that gives them their expected returns.
 Chances are, most of the users are unaware of the proper productivity techniques that can be used to make the most of the platform.
-That’s the gap in productivity that decision makers need to fix, before claiming for more and more returns.
+That’s the gap in Salesforce productivity that decision makers need to fix, before claiming for more and more returns.

-This here is a series on Salesforce productivity that will reveal to you some intuitive tech and tools that can help you fix the critical productivity gaps in your CRM.
+This here is a series on Salesforce productivity tools that will reveal to you some intuitive tech and tools that can help you fix the critical productivity gaps in your CRM.

-In the first article of this 4-part series, I had explained a few in-depth Salesforce productivity techniques and tools to manage time, to streamline onboarding, training and to tone communication strategies.
+In the first article of this series, I had explained a few in-depth productivity techniques and Salesforce tools to manage time, to streamline onboarding, training and to tone communication strategies.
 This article is a step ahead from that, where I’ll introduce you to some great methods that can simplify one of the biggest gaps in Salesforce Productivity – Managing paperwork and documentation!

 Despite having a full-fledged CRM, how many hours do you spend every day on mind-numbing administrative work?